-Whilst ‘temperature’ is the accepted ‘traditional method of control’ for controlling waterborne bacteria such as Legionella risk within healthcare water distribution systems (ACoP L8, HSG274 Part 2 - paragraph 2.6 and HTM04-01 Part B - paragraph 4.7), there are now many methods which can be employed to suitably disinfect these systems (chemical, physical as well as thermal) thus mitigating the risk of local or system-wide colonisation and associated infection and disease when patients come into contact with waterborne pathogens.
+The use of ‘temperature’ is the accepted and ‘traditional' method of control for ensuring waterborne bacteria such as Legionella within healthcare domestic water distribution systems (ACoP L8, HSG274 Part 2 - paragraph 2.6 and HTM04-01 Part B - paragraph 4.7).
+There are an increasing number of methods which can be employed to suitably disinfect these systems (chemical, physical as well as thermal) thus mitigating the risk of local or system-wide bacterial colonisation and associated infection and disease that can follow when patients come into contact with waterborne pathogens.

 Strategies to control waterborne pathogens in healthcare

-It’s widely accepted that the sufficient turnover of water (including a Legionella flushing regime of infrequently used outlets) and adherence to the prescribed hot and cold water temperatures (detailed in HSG274 Part 2 – paragraph 2.6 and Appendix 2:2 as well as HTM 04-01 Part B, paragraphs; 4.7 & 5.11) predominate the water treatment strategies which can be employed to control waterborne pathogens such as Legionella and pseudomonas-aeruginosa within health estates.
+It’s widely accepted that the sufficient turnover of water (including a Legionella flushing regime of infrequently used outlets) and adherence to the prescribed hot and cold water temperatures (detailed in HSG274 Part 2 – paragraph 2.6 and Appendix 2:2 as well as HTM 04-01 Part B, paragraphs; 4.7 & 5.11) dominate the water treatment strategies which can be employed to control waterborne pathogens such as Legionella and Pseudomonas-aeruginosa within healthcare estates.

-Firstly; the movement, or velocity, of water whilst under sufficient pressure will create a ‘shearing’ force within the system which seldom provides ubiquitous planktonic (free-floating) bacterial cells the opportunity to settle and adhere to the inner surface of pipework (often resulting in the early stages of biofilm formation, known as conditioning).
-As such, these planktonic cells and system-wide particulates are moved through the water system and harmlessly flushed to drain.
+Firstly; the movement and velocity, of water whilst under sufficient pressure will create a ‘shearing’ force within the system which seldom provides the ubiquitous planktonic (free-floating) bacterial cells with the opportunity to settle and adhere to the inner surface of pipework (often resulting in the early stages of biofilm formation, known as conditioning).
+As such, these planktonic cells and system-wide particulates are moved through the water system and then largely and harmlessly flushed to drain.

 Mitigate the risk of colonisation